Azure/eno/docs/reference.md

 - All effected compositions are marked as pending resynthesis immediately
 - A maximum of one composition pending resynthesis can begin resynthesis per cooldown period
-- The next pending composition can start after the cooldown period has expired AND all resynthesis has completed or been retried at least once
+- The next pending composition can start after the cooldown period has expired AND all resynthesis has completed (with success or terminal error) or been retried at least once